rclone/gphotosdl/README.md

 ## Limitations

 - Currently only fetches one image at once.
-Conceivable could make multiple tabs in the browser to fetch more than one at once.
+Conceivably could make multiple tabs in the browser to fetch more than one at once.
 - More error checking needed - if it goes wrong then it will hang forever most likely
 - Currently the browser only has one profile so this can only be used with one google photos user.
 This is easy to fix.